supercharge/docs/csrf-protection.md

 ## Introduction
 Supercharge has support for [cross-site request forgery](https://en.wikipedia.org/wiki/Cross-site_request_forgery) (CSRF) protection.
 A cross-site request forgery is a malicious exploit where unauthorized commands are transmitted on behalf of an authenticated user.

 Supercharge ships with CSRF protection out-of-the-box.
 It generates a “CSRF token” for active user sessions.
+To use CSRF protection, you must register the session [bootstrapper](/docs/{{version}}/bootstrappers).

-Supercharge will verify the CSRF token for `POST`, `PUT`, `PATCH`, and `DELETE` requests to your application.
+Supercharge will verify the CSRF token for all request methods except `GET`, `HEAD`, `OPTIONS`.

 Supercharge provides you a Handlebars helper to seamlessly add the CSRF token to your forms.
 Make use of the `{{csrf}}` helper inside your HTML forms.
 This helper generates and adds a hidden input field to your form.
 Use the helper like this: